mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 9/JTAS_-_Volume_9_May24.md

 ranging from tan to brown to red in colour.

 BIOSPHERE CHARACTERISTICS

 Native life on Avastan is primitive.
-Most of the planet's biomass consists of single cell organisms whose few visible traces are limited to those that form colonies, often appearing as mats or growths of black lichen- like crusts.
+Most of the planet's biomass consists of single cell organisms whose few visible traces are limited to those that form colonies, often appearing as mats or growths of black lichen-like crusts.
 Some simple multicellular organisms exist in the seas and lakes of Avastan but most macroscopic surface life is non-native,

 including significant biota apparently spread from Tarsus to Avastan by